toddsampson/ros-docker/README.md

-# ROS Docker Packages
+# ROS Indigo Docker Packages

-Docker Image wrappers and config scripts for various [ROS](http://www.ros.org/) (Robot Operating System) packages I have needed for my projects.
+Docker Image wrappers and config scripts for various [ROS](http://www.ros.org/) (Robot Operating System) Indigo packages I have needed for my projects.
 I tried to keep with Docker's simple-purpose image/container philosophy.
 As such, you will need to use Docker's experimental networking to have the various containers play nicely together (more below).

 ## Use with Docker Compose